One of Vancouver's biggest players in film animation shutters weeks before Christmas | CBC News

 'They're an important player and they're also really involved with the community here.'- Brenda Bailey, DigiBC

-The Moving Picture Company was a member of the Digital Media Assocation of BC, which focuses on educating youth and post-secondary students about the industry.
+The Moving Picture Company was a member of the Interactive and Digital Media Trade Association of B.C., which focuses on educating youth and post-secondary students about the industry.

 Bailey heard the news in an email sent to her directly from the company.